-- The NMC has the power to make policy decisions and uses a system of weighted votes to take decisions about the Link Scheme.
-All 38 members of the Link Scheme are voting members of the NMC and can submit proposals.
-The NMC has an independent, non-executive chairman without voting rights and a secretariat is provided by the Link Scheme Executive.
-The Chairman's appointment must be approved by a simple majority of all Network members. - 3.49 Due to the membership arrangements there is no fiduciary duty for members of the governing body and decisions may be taken in the interests of individual members as opposed to the best interests of the Link Scheme.
+- 3.63 There is also a secondary governance body called the NMC which is defined in the Members Agreement and governs changes to the Switching and Settlement Agreement and Members Agreement on behalf of Members.
+This includes matters such as Rules, fees, and Interchange. - 3.64 All 38 members of the Link Scheme are voting members of the NMC and can submit proposals.
+The NMC has an independent, non-Executive chairman without voting rights and the secretariat is provided by the Link Scheme Executive. - 3.65 Network members appoint an independent non-executive NMC Chairman, taking advice from the Link Scheme Limited CEO.
+The NMC Chairman's appointment must be proposed by at least four members.
+The Chairman's appointment must be approved by a simple majority of all Network Members.
+The Chairman's appointment is renewed every three years.
+Extension of the Chairman's term by up to three years may be proposed by any member or the Link Scheme Executive and needs approval by a simple majority. - 3.66 Due to the membership arrangements there is no fiduciary duty for members of the governing body and decisions may be taken in the interests of individual Members as opposed to the best interests of the Link Scheme.